hbatistuzzo/PHYSAT_data/README.md

 of altimetry data for a single latitude (30ºS) on the Atlantic Ocean.
 The diagonal features are Rossby waves, identified as westward-travelling crests and throughs that cross the South
 Atlantic after several months or even years.
 So how do we make those?

-The ´PHYSAT_cuboid.m´ matlab code runs through a folder of several georeferenced netcdf global data files (arranged by date) and "stack" these lat-long maps to form a cube (hence the name), where the time variable can be understood as a vertical "z" axis.
+The `PHYSAT_cuboid.m` matlab code runs through a folder of several georeferenced netcdf global data files (arranged by date) and "stack" these lat-long maps to form a cube (hence the name), where the time variable can be understood as a vertical "z" axis.
 This cube is then sliced on the x-z plane i.e. the longitude-time plane for a specific latitude.
 Lo and behold, we obtain a Hovmöller / zonal-temporal diagram.